siddhartha-komodo/slate/source/includes/_120-cc-dice.md

 # Smart Contract: Dice

+The `dice` smart contract allows for a decentralized `dice` game on a blockchain.
+The `dice` smart contract is essentially a simple, but fully functional decentralized application (dApp).

-The `dice` smart contract is a demonstration chain.
-It shows how CryptoConditions allows the combination of real-time gameplay with blockchain-enforced provably random entropy.
+It also useful as a demonstration chain, as it shows how CryptoConditions allows the combination of real-time gameplay with blockchain-enforced provably random entropy.

 `dice` is a simple gambling game, where one node creates a "house" contract, with seed funds and other parameters, and other users place bets within the indicated parameters.
 Winners and losers are determined by blockchain-supported random entropy.